-At Law Offices of Frank M. Nunes, Inc, our personal injury lawyer in Fresno knows just how quickly our clients’ lives are changed after they have been hurt in a motor vehicle accident, pedestrian or bicycle collision, or a slip and fall incident in California.
+At Nunes Law, Inc, our personal injury lawyer in Fresno knows just how quickly our clients’ lives are changed after they have been hurt in a motor vehicle accident, pedestrian or bicycle collision, or a slip and fall incident in California.

 Our experienced personal injury lawyer also knows that each of these circumstances can lead to brain injuries that require costly long-term or even life-long medical care, extended time away from work if the injury victim can return at all and out-of-pocket expenses that can devastate any family.